eric-mahasi/clinic/README.md

 *clone* button at the top of the page and follow the prompts.

 ## Prerequisites
-Windows users need to install a compiler for C ++ for this project to run.
+Windows users need to install a compiler for C++ for this project to run.
 Cygwin is a trusted compiler and can be downloaded [here](https://www.cygwin.com/setup-x86_64.exe).
 Installation instructions provide a guide for [setting up](https://cygwin.com/) Cygwin.

-Linux users do not need to install a C ++ compiler since one comes pre-installed.
+Linux users do not need to install a C++ compiler since one comes pre-installed.

 # Usage